SquadFM/Squad-Field-Manual/README.md

 - If you want to say "hi" my Squad in-game name is [Munster](https://steamcommunity.com/id/Munster101/).
 - To save this manual, right-click on this page in your browser and click on "Save Page As" to save this page as a .html file.
 You can also [download the complete Github repo](https://github.com/SquadFM/Squad-Field-Manual/archive/refs/heads/main.zip).
 The .zip file contains this manual as a text file.
 Links won't work unless you use a markdown editor with live-view.
 - This guide is still a work in progress, but I am trying to be less of a perfectionist and just wanted to get it out there.
 I hope you have fun reading it.
-- **Tell someone about this manual.** Let's help others improve their Squad skills and make this community better.
+- **Tell someone about this manual.** Let's help others to improve their Squad skills and make this community better.
 - You can check when this guide was last updated on [Github](https://github.com/SquadFM).

 See you in Squad!